 Cranbourne Secondary College is committed to providing the necessary support to ensure our students are supported intellectually, emotionally and socially.
-The Student Wellbeing Team plays a significant role in developing and implementing strategies help identify students in need of support and enhance student wellbeing.
+The Student Wellbeing Team plays a significant role in developing and implementing strategies to help identify students in need of support and enhance student wellbeing.
 Cranbourne Secondary College will utilise the following information and tools to identify students in need of extra emotional, social or educational support:

-- personal, health and learning information gathered upon enrolment and while the student is enrolled
+- Personal, health and learning information gathered upon enrolment and while the student is enrolled

-- attendance data
+- Attendance data

-- academic data
+- Academic performance

-- minor and major behaviour data
+- Minor and major behaviour data

-- observations by school staff such as changes in engagement, behaviour, self-care, social connectedness and motivation
+- Observations by school staff such as changes in engagement, behaviour, self-care, social connectedness and motivation

+- Attendance, detention and suspension data

-- engagement with families
+- Engagement with families

-- self-referrals or referrals from peers
+- Self-referrals or referrals from peers